Stephen Lawrence police officers accused of mishandling murder inquiry escape charges

 The Crown Prosecution Service (CPS) has decided the four ex-officers, who were senior members of the investigation team, will not face charges of misconduct in public office over their handling of the initial six weeks of the murder investigation.

 The early investigation was widely criticised, and it took nearly 20 years for two of the killers to be brought to justice, and three suspects were never prosecuted.
+Gary Dobson and David Norris were finally jailed for life in 2012 after a trial hingeing on tiny traces of forensic evidence.

 Six years after his murder, the Stephen Lawrence Inquiry found not only institutional racism in the Metropolitan Police, but also institutional corruption and incompetence.

+The CPS acknowledged on Thursday that Mr Lawrence’s family would find the decision “deeply disappointing” and offered to meet them to explain in detail.

-Nick Price, head of the Crown Prosecution Service (CPS) Special Crime and Counter Terrorism Division, announced on Thursday that no charges would be brought against four former officers who investigated the murder in its early days.
+Nick Price, head of the Crown Prosecution Service (CPS) Special Crime and Counter Terrorism Division, announced that no charges would be brought against four former officers who investigated the murder in its early days.

 “Following a referral by the Independent Office for Police Conduct (IOPC) in 2021, the CPS has carefully considered criminal charges against four officers involved in the early stages of the investigation into Stephen’s murder in 1993,” he said.